Is the NIV the Word of God?

 Thou hast multiplied the nation, and not increased the joy ...

 You have enlarged the nation and increased their joy

-As I stated in the beginning of this booklet, many people operate under the false assumption that all Bible versions are the Word of God - despite the fact that they disagree with each other.
-Are we to suppose that God has written more than one Bible and that he makes statements in one and then disagrees with them in another?
-Of course not.
+As I stated in the beginning of this article, many people operate under the false assumption that all Bible versions are the Word of God - despite the fact that they disagree with each other.
+Are we to suppose that God has written more than one Bible and that He makes statements in one and then disagrees with them in another? - Of course not.
 God only wrote one Bible.

 For I testify unto every man that heareth the words of the prophecy of this book, If any man shall add unto these things, God shall add unto him the plagues that are written in this book:

 And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book.